-Estimation of retirement liability
+Estimation of retirement benefits

-The determination of cost of retirement is dependent on the selection of certain assumptions used in calculating such amounts.
-Those assumptions are discussed in Note 25, and include, among others, discount rates and salary increase rates.
+The determination of the obligation and cost of retirement benefits is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
+Those assumptions include, among others, discount rates and salary increase rates which were disclosed in Note 35.
+While the Group believes that the assumptions are reasonable and appropriate, significant differences in the actual experience or significant changes in the assumptions may materially affect the retirement and other obligations.